deive/pi-setup/README.md

 chmod +x pi-setup
 ./pi-setup
 ```
 I have commented some of the script so please read before running!
-This requires root access (and will ask for it).
+This requires root access (and will ask for it), but should be run under your standard user if you want to generate an SSH key.

 Features:
 1. Enable SSH